 - Now locate and download the latest audio drivers for your device.

 - Once the drivers are downloaded, run the setup file to install them.

-As you can see, this process isn’t complicated, but if you don’t know how to search and where to download the drivers, you can always use third-party tools such as TweakBit Driver Updater to automatically update all your drivers with just a couple of clicks.
+As you can see, this process isn’t complicated, but if you don’t know how to search and where to download the drivers, you can always use a third-party tool to automatically update all your drivers with just a couple of clicks.

 - Press Windows Key + R and enter regedit.
 Now press Enter or click OK.

 - Once the Registry Editor opens, navigate to the following key:

 - Right-click Render in the left pane and choose Permissions from the menu.